 CAA – My Pace

-The Canadian Automobile Association (CAA) offers a pay-as-you-go-model for usage-based car insurance.
-Drivers under this program must drive fewer than 9,000 kilometres per year to receive a discount.
+The Canadian Automobile Association (CAA) offers a pay-as-you-go model for usage-based car insurance.
+Drivers under this program must drive fewer than 9,000 kilometers per year to receive a discount.

 Co-operators – Enroute